Josh Wolf (comedian)

-Josh Point Wolf (born October 19, 1969) is an American comedian, actor, and writer.
+Josh Wolf (born 1969) is an American comedian, actor, and writer.
 He has written for a number of sitcoms, including All of Us and Cuts.
 He is best known for his regular appearances on the round table of E!'s late-night talk show Chelsea Lately.
+Wolf hosted the Josh Wolf Show in 2015.

+Early life and education

+Wolf is Jewish.
+He grew up in Massachusetts.
+He is an alumnus of Trinity University in San Antonio, Texas.

 Career

-He was introduced to comedy at the age of sixteen, doing an entire set about his parents' gas.
+He was introduced comedy at the age of sixteen, doing an entire set about his parents' gas.
 Having moved to Seattle, he became a spokesperson for Nintendo and interviewed Bill Gates for an internal film for Microsoft.
-He moved once more to Los Angeles, and was spotted while doing a one-man show at the HBO Workspace.
+He moved once more to Los Angeles and was spotted while doing a one-man show at the HBO Workspace.
 He signed a two-year deal with ABC to develop his own television show, but it was never broadcast.
 He instead concentrated on writing for sitcoms such as UPN's All of Us and Cuts.

-Wolf is a regular on the round table of E!'s late-night talk show Chelsea Lately.
-He appears as one of the comedians on the "Comedians of Chelsea Lately" stand-up tour, and has previously appeared as the warm-up act for Chelsea Handler herself.
+Wolf was a regular on the round table of E!'s late-night talk show Chelsea Lately.
+He appears as one of the comedians on the "Comedians of Chelsea Lately" stand-up tour, and has previously appeared as the warm-up act for Chelsea Handler.

 He also appeared as a finalist on the fourth season of NBC's Last Comic Standing in the "Last Comic Downloaded" segment, he was beaten by Theo Von.
-He is currently working on an untitled project for Fox, starring himself as a single father.
-It is a semi-autobiographical show, being based in part on Wolf's experiences as a single dad.
+In 2012, he worked on an untitled project for Fox, starring himself as a single father.
+It was to be a semi-autobiographical show, being based in part on Wolf's experiences as a single dad.
 He has also sold a book to Grand Central Publishing.
 Wolf has sold a script to Adam Sandler's Happy Madison Productions based on the true story of a traveling youth baseball team which was used as a cover for the robberies committed by its coach.
-On July 20, 2012, he began hosting a weekly podcast with fellow Chelsea Lately regular Ross Mathews called "Josh and Ross."
-That same year, Discovery Channel hired Josh for "Shark After Dark," which received great ratings.
-Josh was put on live television hosting a show about sharks.
-In September 2013, Wolf began hosting his own podcast on the Toad Hop Network called "Off the Rails with Josh Wolf".
-Josh now hosts a podcast with Sarah Colonna called "Off the Rails with Josh Wolf and Sarah Colonna."
+On July 20, 2012, he began hosting a weekly podcast with fellow Chelsea Lately regular Ross Mathews called Josh and Ross.
+That same year, Discovery Channel hired Wolf to host Shark After Dark.
+In September 2013, Wolf began hosting his own podcast on the Toad Hop Network called Off the Rails with Josh Wolf.
+As of 2015, Wolf hosted a podcast with Sarah Colonna called Off the Rails with Josh Wolf and Sarah Colonna.

 On June 11, 2015, The Josh Wolf Show, a late-night talk show which he hosts, debuted on CMT.

 Personal life

-Wolf is married to film director Bethany Ashton Wolf.
+He has been married to director and writer Bethany Ashton Wolf since 2004 and has three children from a previous relationship.
 His cousin is former Party of Five actor Scott Wolf.

-On an episode of The Church of What's Happening Now with Joey Diaz, Josh detailed a true story about a food truck–style business he once ran called PB&J'S.

-He was ordered to shut down after an inspector found Josh and his children making peanut butter and jelly sandwiches on an apartment floor.
-Josh Wolf is an alumnus of Trinity University in San Antonio, Texas.